jackshiang1986/Prediction-of-Regression-Model-using-Azure-Machine-Learning-Platform/README.md

 # Prediction of Regression Model using Azure Machine Learning Platform

+This project serves as the Summative Assessment for module "Principles of Machine Learning" of Professional Diploma in Data Science of Lithan Academy.

 ## Project Overview
 This project serves as the continuation from the project of previous module, and the repository for the previous project is “Train, Test and Publish a Regression Model using Azure Machine Learning Platform”.